GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 ## Drop-free Guance Exclusive Plan

-After confirming the opening application, jump directly to the list of services purchased by Alibaba Cloud to view the purchased instance of the exclusive plan of Guance.
+After confirming the opening application, jump directly to the list of services purchased by Alibaba Cloud to view the purchased instance of the Exclusive Plan of Guance.

 Note: Alibaba Cloud account needs real-name authentication to purchase Guance service.